flxo/rogcat/README.md

 or grab one of the [binary releases](https://github.com/flxo/rogcat/releases) on the GitHub page.

+On Debian based systems the package `libudev-dev` (and it's dependencies) is required for building.

 ## Configuration

 When `rogcat` runs without any command supplied it defaults to running `adb logcat -b all`.
 The following options